gcoen/Functional-spreadsheet-CLI-REPL/README.md

 http://fimdosoftware.blogspot.com/2010/12/spreadsheets-looking-around.html

 None has exactly my idea.

 There is also the spreadsheet example in the SICP book.
 And the spreadsheet in Emacs.
 But these are conventional spreadsheets.
 Work like Excel, but written in Scheme.
 Or Lisp.
 Or a different language.

-The difference is that if each cells contains a Lisp expression, the execution of the spreadsheet is extremely simple.
+The difference is that if each cell contains a Lisp expression, the execution of the spreadsheet is extremely simple.
 It consits of simply eval(cell).
 That is it!
 No parser, no difference between numbers and formulas and strings.

-The complete Lisp program (minus two dimensions visualization) for my spreadsheet is:
+The complete Lisp program (minus the two dimensional visualization) for my spreadsheet is:

     (mapcar (function eval) spreadsheet)